 Leg cramps, congestion, snoring, sleep apnea, vivid dreams, heartburn, indigestion, cramps and restless leg syndrome.

 Apart from the above pregnancy troubles, your hormonal levels will come to stable.
 Your womb will move up away from the pelvis, taking off the pressure from the bladder.
 Therefore, you will have fewer nature calls during the night.
-You may notice your little one turning more active especially in the evenings.
-He will start squirming and kicking when you settle down to sleep.
+You may notice your little one turning more active, especially in the evenings.
+They will start squirming and kicking when you settle down to sleep.

 List down all these worries that are troubling your sleep and discuss them with your healthcare professional.
-You should also start a proper sleep routine that can help you sleep sound.
+You should also start a proper sleep routine that can help you sleep properly (1).

 What Are The Best Sleeping Positions During The Second Trimester?

-The best sleep position is “SOS”, i.e sleep on side.
-Even better is to sleep on to your left.
+The best sleep position is “SOS”, i.e., sleep on side.
+Even better is to sleep on your left.
 Lying on your left side will improve the supply of blood and nutrients to the placenta and fetus.
 To be comfortable, lie with your knees up and pillows placed between your knees.
 It will keep the pressure off the muscles around the hip and pelvic regions.
-You can make some adjustments if you feel any discomfort when sleeping on left side.
+You can make some adjustments if you feel any discomfort when sleeping on the left side (1) (2).

 - If you have a severe back pain, lie on your left side with a pillow under your abdomen.